Venomous

 Habitat

-Mostly these snakes live near human settlements like villages.
-They inhabit rodent holes and termite mounds close to the water and open plains of the countryside.
+Mostly these snakes live near human settlements like villages but can be seen over diverse habitats.
+Banded kraits appear to prefer open areas like the countryside, inhabiting rodent holes and termite mounds close to a water source.

 Lifespan